agesome/arstudio/README.md

 - Graphviz

 This project is built with CMake.
-Features from C++11 are used here and there, so you'll need a compiler that supports it.
+Features from C++11 are used here and there, so you'll need a compiler that supports it; arstudio has been built at least with GCC 4.8.1 and Clang 3.3.

 Cloning & Compiling
 =====